eliaabumanneh/Flight_Delay_Predict/readme.md

 # Project Limitations
 * Data Limitation: The data used in this tool is limited to the contingous United States and limited to the airport data provided by the Buereau of Transportation Statistics.

-* Modelling Limitation: Due to the large size of the data, the models have been subdivided by originairport to reduces modelling complexity by 2 orders of Magnitude.
+* Modelling Limitation: Due to the large size of the data, the models have been subdivided by origin airport to reduces modelling complexity by 2 orders of Magnitude.

 # Data Sources
 * [Buereau of Transportation Statistics - Airline On-Time Performance Data](https://www.transtats.bts.gov/Tables.asp?QO_VQ=EFD&QO_anzr=Nv4yv0r%FDb0-gvzr%FDcr4s14zn0pr%FDQn6n&QO_fu146_anzr=b0-gvzr)